cdavidmaxey/cdavidmaxey.github.io/_posts/2014-08-08-Sex-ed-Selecting-age-appropriate-information-for-your-child.md

 	</div>
 </div>

-<i>What Makes a Baby</i> by Cory Silverberg and Fiona Smyth teaches curious kids about conception, gestation, and birth in a way that makes sense of how any child came to be, regardless of their family.
-This inclusive approach can be especially helpful to children who are interested in how these concepts apply to themselves and other children they know (e.g., from school) who have a different family makeup.
+<i>What Makes a Baby</i> by Cory Silverberg and Fiona Smyth helps curious children understand conception, gestation, and birth in a way that makes sense of how any child came to be, regardless of their family structure.
+This inclusive approach can be especially beneficial for children interested in how these concepts relate to themselves and other children they know, such as classmates with different family structures.

 <div class="clear"></div>
 <h3><i>Sex is a Funny Word</i></h3>